 In this graphic, you see that the steps, located on the design between the stylobate, a flat pavement section on which rest the four front columns of the design, and the foundation block at the base of the steps.
 Factors such as die condition, striking pressure, and incidental contact with other coins, play a significant factor in whether a Jefferson nickel will earn the Full Steps designation.

 A left-facing bust of President Thomas Jefferson, including a colonial-era pigtail and strikingly similar in detail to the profile of Jean-Antoine Houdon’s 1789 bust, takes up the majority of the obverse.
 The top of his head almost touches the rim, and the barest of truncations is visible at the bottom where Jefferson’s left shoulder meets the edge of the coin.
-The motto IN GOD WE TRUST–which became the national motto in 1956–arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
-The inscriptions LIBERTY and the date 1964 run clockwise along the right side behind Jefferson.
+The national motto IN GOD WE TRUST arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
+The inscriptions LIBERTY and the date 1969 run clockwise along the right side behind Jefferson.
 A small five-pointed star divides the two inscriptions A small mint mark “D” is found beneath the date.
 Felix Schlag’s initials “FS” appear below the bust truncation (this feature was added in 1966).

 The reverse features a front view of Monticello, Jefferson’s mansion near Charlottesville, Virginia.
 The polymath Jefferson designed the neoclassical building himself, based on architectural principles from the Italian Renaissance; the name “Monticello” comes from the Italian for “mound” or “little mountain”.
 The building loses much of its dimensionality in the flattened rendering, but the octagonal nature of the dome can still be interpreted, and better strikes reveal significant detail in the steps and portico.